nxt-ext/nxt-kit/README.md

 ansible-playbook -f 10 -v ~/nxt-kit/playbooks/deploy.yml
 ```

 You should execute OpenShift's playbook from specific folder due to RedHat's limitations.
+Standart playbook should be executed from any folder **except** OpenShift's.
 ```
 cd ~/nxt-kit/playbooks/openshift
 ansible-playbook -f 10 -v deploy.yml